 1. Show that mistakes are our best teachers

 Mistakes aren’t stumbling blocks or failures.
-Think of them as teachers showing you a new or different way.
+Think of them as teachers showing your child a new or different way.

-“Oh, man,” I lamented when I saw that my two-year-old had peed all over the floor.
-Even though he should’ve been sitting on the potty, he managed to pee everywhere else but the potty.
+“Oh, no,” I lamented when I saw that my two-year-old had peed all over the floor.
+Even though he should’ve been sitting on the potty, he managed to pee everywhere but the potty.
 “You didn’t pee on the potty.
 You peed everywhere!”
 My disappointment was palpable.

 “Don’t worry,” my husband reminded everyone, particularly me.
 “Accidents happen.
 Let’s not focus so much on the mistake and make him feel bad about it.”

-Immediately I got his point.
-I needed to put my disappointment aside so it doesn’t color my son’s view of mistakes and accidents.
+I immediately got his point.
+I needed to put my disappointment aside so it wouldn’t color my son’s view of mistakes and accidents.
 Because a potty mishap is as accident as they get.

-Our reaction to our kids’ mistakes can send various messages.
+You see, our reaction to our kids’ mistakes can send various messages.
 Let’s say you told your child to put her dishes in the sink.
-Except she didn’t just ‘put’ them in, she threw them, assuming that’s how it’s done.
+Except she didn’t just “put” them in, she threw them, assuming that’s how it’s done.
 As a result, a glass that had been sitting in the sink shattered.

-You can reprimand her for her mistake.
-She’d know she did something wrong and caused a glass to break.
-She may even feel ashamed or confused since she thought she was following instructions.
+Sure, you could reprimand her for the mistake so she’d know she did something wrong.
+But she might feel ashamed or confused since she thought she was following your instructions.

 This response doesn’t always apply to all mistakes.
-I can’t imagine me saying “That’s interesting!” when my child peed all over the floor or smashed a glass in the sink.
+I can’t imagine any parent saying “That’s interesting!” when her child pees all over the floor or smashes a glass in the sink.
 But let’s look at another example:

-Let’s say your child was playing the piano.
-She needed to play a particular song as outlined in the sheet music.
+Let’s say she was playing the piano and needed to play a particular song as outlined in the sheet music.
 Except she didn’t.
 It seemed no matter how many times she tried, she couldn’t get the sequence right.

-What if, instead of immediately correcting her ‘mistake,’ you say, “That’s interesting!”
-Maybe you can use the mistake as an opportunity to create a different sequence.
-Or work on how to use that bit she did in another piece.
+What if, instead of immediately correcting her “mistake,” you say, “That’s interesting!”
+You can use the mistake as an opportunity to create a different sequence, or work on how to use that bit she did in another piece.

-Yes, you’ll want to correct and practice her mistake so she can play the song.
-But present her mistake not as something to feel embarrassed about.
-Instead, it’s something that could develop into something else magnificent.
+Yes, you’ll want to correct and practice her mistake so she can play the song, but show her that it’s not something to feel embarrassed about.
+Instead, her mistake could actually develop into something magnificent.

-Because no matter how much we embrace mistakes, they can still suck, big time.
-Imagine putting so much effort but still getting mistakes.
-Trying to solve a math problem that makes no sense.
-Figuring out a puzzle to no avail.
+Because no matter how much we embrace mistakes, they can still be unpleasant, big time.
+Imagine putting so much effort into a task but still making mistakes.
+Trying to solve a math problem that makes no sense, or figuring out a puzzle to no avail.

-Mistakes are inevitable, no doubt.
-So we need to teach our kids how to cope with their ensuing frustration.
-Here are a few ways your child can deal with frustration:
+Mistakes are inevitable, no doubt, so we need to teach our kids how to cope with the ensuing frustration.
+For instance, your child can…

 - Ask for help.
-When something feels difficult, let your child know she can always ask for help.
-Asking doesn’t mean she failed or is incompetent.
-Some tasks are beyond her developmental stage.
-Some may be so new she doesn’t have any idea how to solve them.
+When something feels difficult, let her know she can always ask for help.
+Asking doesn’t mean she failed or is incompetent, especially since some tasks can be beyond her developmental stage.

-- Give them a hug.
+- Give her a hug.
 Coping with frustration sometimes means getting non-verbal support.
-Hold your child and let her crumple in your arms.
-This release may be all she needs to cope with the frustration.
+Hold her and let her crumble in your arms and release her emotions.

 We won’t send the message that mistakes are okay when we deny the ones we make.
 Instead, fess up each time you make one.

-Your mistakes can be as simple as spilling water on the table, or making a mess when you dropped a dish on the floor.
-Maybe admitting mistakes runs deeper, like apologizing to your child for yelling.
+Your mistakes can be as simple as spilling water on the table or making a mess when you dropped a dish on the floor.
+Maybe admitting mistakes runs deeper, like apologizing to your child for yelling and losing your temper.

-You can also describe times in your life when you made mistakes.
-While you don’t want to glorify them, you can mention a few of the simpler ones so your child doesn’t feel alone.
+You can also describe mistakes you’ve made in the past.
+While you don’t want to glorify them, you can mention a few of the simpler ones so she doesn’t feel alone.

-Admitting our mistakes shows that everyone makes them.
-They don’t define who we are.
-Rather, we can use them to our advantage by learning from them.
+Admitting your mistakes shows that everyone makes them.
+They also don’t define who we are, and we can instead use them to our advantage by learning from them.

 Let’s say your child has a favorite Lego figure.
-You’ve reminded her many times to keep her figure in the same place after playing with it so she doesn’t lose it.
-Because we know how difficult it can be to find a tiny figure in a sea of Lego.
+You’ve reminded her many times to keep it in the same place after playing with it so she doesn’t lose it.
+(Because we know how difficult it can be to find a tiny figure in a sea of Lego!)

-And so she asks you buy her another one.
-If you do, you’d end the frustration, the whining, the arguing.
-But doing so only rescues her from her mistakes and won’t hold her accountable.
+So, she asks you buy her another one.
+If you do, you’d end the frustration, the whining, the arguing, but doing so won’t hold her accountable.

-When we rescue our kids from all their mistakes, we deny them the opportunity to learn.
-She won’t take you seriously the next time about keeping her special figures in the same place.
-After all, she knows you’ll always buy her another one to replace it.
+When you rescue her from all mistakes, you deny her the opportunity to learn.
+She won’t take you seriously the next time about keeping her Lego toys in the same place, especially when she knows you’ll buy her another one.

-Instead, hold your child accountable.
-Teach her how to cope with frustration (as outlined above).
-Make clean up part of her routine so she learns ways to get organized.
-We won’t be able to (nor should we) rescue our kids from life’s disappointments.
-Teaching them how to cope and learn from mistakes is a much more valuable tool than rescuing them each time.
+Instead, teach her how to cope with her frustration, or make cleaning up part of her routine.
+You won’t be able to (nor should you) rescue her from life’s disappointments.
+Teaching her how to cope and learn from mistakes is a much more valuable tool.

 As I say in my book, 31 Days to Better Parenting: